-Each Public user identity is associated with one and only one Service Profile.
-Each service profile is associated with one or more Public user identities.
-The Service Profile is a collection of service and user related data.
+The IMS Service Profile is a collection of service and user related data as defined in 3GPP TS 29.228 [30].
 The Service Profile is independent from the Implicit Registration Set, e.g. IMPUs with different Service Profiles may belong to the same Implicit Registration Set.
+Initial filter criteria in the service profile provide a simple service logic comprising of user / operator preferences that are of static nature i.e. they do not get changed on a frequent basis.